ComparativeGenomicsToolkit/cactus-gfa-tools/README.md

 * it doesn't overlap anything, or
 * it is primary and only overlaps secondaries, or
 * its mapq is > N * the mapq of any overlap, or
-* its query length is N * the query length of any overlap (and the first two conditions do not apply in reverse from the overlap)
+* its block length is N * the block length of any overlap (and the first two conditions do not apply in reverse from the overlap)

 `N` is 2 by default and can be set with `-r`.

+This tool can also run on PAFs (expecting to use the original GAF block length stored in a "gl" tag) by adding the `-p` option.
+In practice, this will perform a more fine-grained filter and should remove fewer alignments.

 ### paf2lastz